Phaleria capitata

-Phaleria capitata grows as a shrub or small tree up to 10 m tall, with a stem diameter of up to 15 cm.
+Phaleria capitata is a species of flowering plant in the family Thymelaeaceae.
+It grows as a shrub or small tree up to 10 m tall, with a stem diameter of up to 15 cm.
 Twigs are reddish brown.
 Inflorescences usually bear five flowers.
 The fruits are roundish, up to 1.5 cm long.
 Habitat is forest from sea-level to 1200 m altitude.
 P. capitata grows naturally in Sri Lanka, Peninsular Malaysia, Sumatra, Borneo, Sulawesi, Maluku, the Philippines, New Guinea, the Caroline Islands and Tonga.

 It is a shade tolerant, tropical species.
 Common/English names include Ongael, Phaleria Jack.